 Goleta changed from a couple of huge cattle ranches to a multitude of smaller farms and ranches.
 The allure of the perfect climate and the rich soil of Goleta attracted farmers and horticulturalists from all around the nation.
 In addition to all the new people, massive orchards were planted throughout the Goleta Valley.

 As Goleta Valley became an agricultural paradise, the flowing creeks could no longer provide enough water for everyone.
 The first well dug on the valley floor was a mere 10 feet deep, dug by Joe Sexton to irrigate this calla lily crop where Old Town Goleta is today.
 This well was located at the corner of today’s Cardinal and Armitos streets and it lasted for a number of years, but was continually deepened to reach the water.
 Soon, every farm in Goleta had its own well and, of course, the water table continued to fall as the population grew.

 The first man to build an elaborate irrigation system in Goleta was W.W.
 Stow in 1873.
-An experienced politician, he used his influence to secure water rights from the headwaters of San Pedro Creek then built a small reservoir to catch it in.
-From there, he ran nearly a mile of pipeline down to his ranch, and he spent a small fortune doing it.
-But it paid off and his La Patera Ranch thrived.
+An experienced politician, he used his influence to secure water rights from the headwaters of San Pedro Creek and built a small reservoir to hold it in.
+From there, he ran nearly a mile of pipeline down to his ranch reservoir, creating the beginnings of Lake Los Carneros.
+Stow spent a small fortune getting access to this water, but it paid off and his La Patera Ranch thrived.

 Santa Barbara dug a tunnel into the mountain wall at Cold Springs Canyon above Montecito.
 This tapped into the “sandstone sponge” our mountains are made of and supplied some water for a while, but that soon ran dry too.